KristofferC/PGFPlotsX.jl/docs/src/man/picdoc.md

 # TikzDocument

-A `TikzDocument` is the highest level object and represents a whole `.tex` file.
+A `TikzDocument` is the highest level object and represents a whole `tex` file.
-It includes a list of objects that will sit between `\begin{document}` and `\end{document}`.
+It includes a list of objects between `\begin{document}` and `\end{document}`.

 ```@docs
 TikzDocument
 ```

-A very simple example where we simply create a `TikzDocument` with a string in is shown below.
+A very simple example where we simply create a `TikzDocument` with a string is shown below.
-Normally you would also push `Axis`'s that contain plots.
+Normally you would also push `Axis`-like objects that contain plots.

 ```julia-repl
 julia> td = TikzDocument();